ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 4/output.md

 Answer:

-Please see page 347 for a bint.
+Please see page 347 for a hint.

 ## Problem 6